kangax/przilla/src/memory-bank/activeContext.md

 ## Current Focus

+- **Lint Fix: Block-Style Disables for Test Mocks (Apr 21, 2025):**

+  - Strict ESLint rules (`@typescript-eslint/no-explicit-any`, `@typescript-eslint/no-unsafe-argument`) flagged `as any` usage in test mocks in `src/app/_components/AuthControls.test.tsx`, causing `npm run lint` to fail.
+  - Block-style disables (`/* eslint-disable ... */ ... /* eslint-enable ... */`) were applied around the tRPC mock return values in the test file.
+This is now the preferred approach for handling strict ESLint rules in test files.
+  - The codebase is now lint/type clean.

 - **Mobile WOD Card Blurb (Apr 21, 2025):**

   - Added a short blurb under the workout title in each mobile WOD card, visible only when the card is collapsed.